Gudradain/spirit-island-template/README.md

 All the code is available under the MIT License.

 The fonts use their own license.
-Take the time to read them.

 The images/icons come from the [Spirit Island Wiki](https://spiritislandwiki.com/index.php?title=Main_Page) which state: